-From 1 April 2013 the Council will pay reimbursement for business mileage in accordance with the HMRC national mileage rates for cars/vans., which is currently 45p per mile.
-Contribution rates for the remaining lease car users will be amended from 1 April 2013 to reflect this change.
-The lease car scheme will cease completely from 1 April 2014.
+From 1 April 2013 the Council will pay reimbursement for business mileage in accordance with the HMRC national mileage rates for cars/vans.

-Following spiralling fuel costs, from 1sy July 2022 the council introduced a new temporary higher rate of 60p per mile, which remains in place and monitored.
+Following spiralling fuel costs, from 1st July 2022 the Council introduced a new temporary higher rate of 60p per mile, which remains in place and is being monitored by Senior Leadership Team.